The HVO Board of Directors provides essential guidance and oversight of the organization.

 Steve Schwartz is President of GDS Consulting Services, LLC., specializing in the areas of professional medical education, marketing, and medical humanitarian initiatives.
 Mr. Schwartz has extensive experience in the medical device marketplace primarily as a result of his 32 year career with Synthes Inc, a leading international medical device company which specializes in the development, manufacturing, and marketing of instruments and implants for the surgical fixation, correction, and regeneration of the skeleton and its soft tissues.
 Mr. Schwartz worked in a variety of senior management positions within Synthes, including executive management of sales; executive management of professional education; and liaison with the AO Foundation (a worldwide non-profit medical research and education organization).
 Mr. Schwartz has worked closely with many professional societies relating to Orthopaedics, Spine, and Craniomaxillofacial surgery, and he currently serves on the Boards of several non-profit and non-governmental service organizations.
 Mr. Schwartz holds a degree in Geography from the University of California, Los Angeles.

 Vidya Swaminathan, a graduate of Purdue University’s School of Pharmacy and Pharmaceutical Sciences, served as a Pfizer Global Health Fellow with HVO’s program in Uganda in 2010.
 During her six months in Uganda, Dr. Swaminathan taught and worked with the Dean and faculty of the Department of Pharmacy at the School of Health Sciences at Makerere University.
 She focused on strengthening the academic capabilities and building the health research capacity of the department.
 Dr. Swaminathan received HVO’s 2011 Golden Apple award for the sustainable difference she made in pharmacy education and training at the University.
-She is Director in Technical Operations at Bristol Myers Squibb.
+She currently serves as Site Head for Inhalation Product Development with AstraZeneca in Sweden.

 Dr. Tielsch is Professor and Chair in the Department of Global Health at George Washington University’s Milken Institute School of Public Health, where he also has an appointment as Program Director for the Global Health Epidemiology and Disease Control MPH program.
 In addition, he is an Adjunct Professor in the Department of International Health at Johns Hopkins Bloomberg School of Public Health.
 Dr. Tielsch has been working in the field of global health for more than 30 years, with particular focus on blindness prevention and maternal/child health.
 His areas of interest include micronutrient malnutrition, infectious disease, and environmental health.
 His interest in global health dates back to his service as a Peace Corps volunteer in Korea.